Python-SIP/sip/docs/pyproject_toml.rst

 **abi-version**
     The version number of the ABI of the :mod:`sip` module to generate code for.
-By the default the latest major version is used.
+By default the latest major version is used.
 If the minor version is not specified then the latest minor version of the major version is used.
+    There is also a corresponding command line option.

 **api-dir**
     The value is the name of a the directory in which a QScintilla :file:`.api`